 And I’m not going to approach this topic through feminism or any label.
 I’m simply speaking from my own experience after my most recent relationship.

-Being an unconventional woman doesn’t only mean doing unconventional things but more importantly, it means being and feeling different internally.
-And with this I don’t mean to diminish any other type of women, I just recognize myself like this.
+Being an unconventional woman doesn’t only mean doing unconventional things but more importantly, have developed this internal strong confindence to do exactly the things on the way I want to experience them and not to follow what others do.
+And with this I don’t mean to diminish any other type of women, I just recognize myself like this in this season of my life right now.

-In reality, this can simply challenge men who feel insecure about themselves and their inestable position in life.
-They don’t yet have the tools to provide security in this new times we are living in.
+All this honesty can simply challenge men who feel insecure about themselves and their inestable position in life.
+They don’t have the tools yet to provide security in this new times we are living in.

 The work I do as a filmmaker, researcher, and documentary producer is certainly not a profession for a standard personality, and historically even less so for a woman because of the range of skills it demands.
 And something I feel deeply grateful to have developed over the years.